-As soon as we made our way into the tower mall, I immediately felt this strange wave of oppression.
-From the pit of my stomach came this feeling and it traveled to my heart, and I felt a huge burden, and one that I'd never felt so powerful before.
+Soon after we made our way into the tower mall, I felt this strange wave of oppression.
+From the pit of my stomach came this feeling, and it traveled to my heart, and I felt a tremendous burden, and one that I’d never felt so powerful before.

 I knew I was picking up on something the spirits were whizzing around, and they were whispering to any psychic heart that would listen.
 This is what they do right before any kind of disaster.
 I knew this because, in my late teens, I’d had this same feeling when someone I knew had died.
 I listened to my psychic nature, and I became restless as I went into a drugstore and purchased the film.
 The burden in my heart hurt, it hurt so bad that I felt like crying, and it was becoming harder and harder for me to breathe.
 I remember my son asking me what was wrong with me.
 For some people, there is spiritual knowledge in the air and all you have to do is listen, be in tune and reach out and grab it.
 I replied to my son, telling him that the building was going to fall, and we needed to get out of there as soon as possible.

 Day of Reckoning

 Later, my son talked to me.
-He said, "Mom, do you remember that day when we went to New York City, and you said the building was going to fall?”
-I silently replied, more than you will ever know.
+He said, “Mom, do you remember that day when we went to New York City, and you said the building was going to fall?”
+I replied in silent, more than you will ever know.

 A Personal Reflection of September 11th

 Years later I continue to wonder, why me?
-This insignificant little soul who could not have possibly done a thing to help prevent such a terrible and horrific event from occurring that forever changed the course of history.
-Once more, I wondered to myself had I been more aware of my gift and trusted my gut instincts, could I have somehow changed events if I had only spoken up to authorities?
+This insignificant little soul who could not have done a thing to help prevent such a terrible and horrific event from occurring that forever changed the course of history.
+Once more, I wondered to myself, had I been more aware of my gift and trusted my gut instincts, could I have somehow changed events if I had only spoken up to authorities?
 Another perplexing thought - would they have treated me as if I were crazy in doing so?